 By Barani Krishnan

-Consumer confidence in the United States hit a two-year low in August and prices of single-family homes dipped in June from May as the housing market continued to crawl along at depressed levels, data showed on Tuesday.
-For details, see [ID:nN1E77T08F] [ID:nN9E7H701O]
+U.S. consumer confidence hit a two-year low in August and prices of single-family homes dipped in June from May as the U.S. housing market continued to crawl along at depressed levels, data showed on Tuesday.
+[ID:nN1E77T08F] [ID:nN9E7H701O]

 "It looks like we're having some follow-through to yesterday's move, which is an indication things have gotten overdone in the past month.
-People are reassessing and seeing some value," said John Derrick, director of research with U.S. Global Investors in San The Fed initiative help Antonio, Texas.
+People are reassessing and seeing some value," said John Derrick, director of research with U.S. Global Investors in San Antonio, Texas.

 Spot gold XAU=, which tracks trading in bullion, was up 2 percent, reaching nearly $1,833 an ounce.